jordandgold/url-shortener/README.md

 Once you have all dependencies installed, you can start the server.

-To start, from the root of the project run:
+To start the server, from the root of the project run:

 ```
 pipenv shell